 Bike Park - The Bike Park, which is currently leased by the Town to the Ridgway Bike Park at the southeast corner of the Athletic Park, has been relocated to a more central location in the preferred master plan concept rendering.
 By ensuring that the bike park and skate park amenities are in close physical proximity to each other, this design hopes to encourage the positive synergy between the two similar user groups.
-The bike park design, which is a pump track and skills course developed by PumpTrax USA, features two entrances to the two paved loop paths.
+The bike park design, which is a professional level pump track and skills course developed by PumpTrax USA, features two entrances to the two paved loop paths.
 It is approximately one acre in size.
+In addition to the professional level pump track, a soft surface strider track is proposed to be multi-functional with the exercise equipment circuit for small children's use.